Len Lawson

-In 1954, Lawson took five young models to bushland in Terrey Hills to take swimsuit photos for a calendar.
-He bound the women and sexually assaulted them, raping two.
-He was sentenced to death, which was commuted to 14 years in prison when the death penalty was abolished in New South Wales later that year.
+However, Lawson's sentence was commuted to 14 years in prison since nobody had been executed in New South Wales since 1939 and it was now standard policy to commute all death sentences to prison term.
 Lawson asked to continue producing The Lone Avenger in prison, but it was handed to another artist.
 Due to the publicity from the case, the Australian comics industry received heavy scrutiny, with many engaging in self-censorship practices, and adopting the practices of the US Comics Code Authority.
 The comic was subsequently banned in Queensland and withdrawn by its publisher.
 Lawson was released from prison in 1961 after serving seven years, half his sentence.

 On 7 November 1962, Lawson sexually assaulted and murdered 16-year-old Jane Bower, whose portrait he was painting in his apartment.
 The next day, he took several hostages at the Sydney Church of England Girls' Grammar School at Moss Vale, killing 15-year-old Wendy Luscombe in the ensuing siege while a teacher attempted to wrestle away his gun.
 He was sentenced to life imprisonment.
 While at Parramatta Gaol, Lawson attacked female dancer Sharon Hamilton, who was performing as part of a dance group for inmates.
 This was seemingly part of an escape attempt.
 Hamilton was reportedly traumatised by the attack and killed herself six years later.
 He died in Grafton Correctional Centre in November 2003.